jupyter/nbconvert/docs/source/architecture.rst

 Templates and Filters
 ---------------------

-Most Exporters in nbconvert are a subclass of :class:`.TemplateExporter`, which means they use a `jinja`_ template to render a notebook into the destination format.
+Most Exporters in nbconvert are a subclass of `TemplateExporter`, which means they use a `jinja`_ template to render a notebook into the destination format.
 If you want to change how an exported notebook looks in an existing format, a custom template is the place to start.